-Brief Description of the SEER-MHOS Database
+Brief Description of the SEER-MHOS Data Resource

-The SEER-MHOS database links two large population-based sources of data that provide detailed information about elderly persons with cancer.
+The SEER-MHOS data resource links two large population-based sources of data that provide detailed information about elderly persons with cancer.
 The data come from the Surveillance, Epidemiology and End Results (SEER) program of cancer registries that collect clinical, demographic and cause of death information for persons with cancer and the Medicare Health Outcomes Survey (MHOS) that provides information about the health-related quality of life (HRQOL) of Medicare Advantage Organization (MAO) enrollees.

-The linked SEER-MHOS database presently available includes fourteen cohorts of MHOS data (baseline and follow-up) covering the data collection years of 1998-2013.
+The linked SEER-MHOS data resource presently available includes fourteen cohorts of MHOS data (baseline and follow-up) covering the data collection years of 1998-2013.
 Because these files are large and complex, before beginning an analysis using SEER-MHOS data researchers are encouraged to read through the data tables and figures in the SEER-MHOS Data File section of the SEER-MHOS Web site, and the training module in the analytic support section, to gain a better understanding of the linked data.
 In addition, researchers are strongly encouraged to reach out for information and technical support at SEER-MHOS@hcqis.org to help understand the intricacies of the data before making requests and undertaking any analyses.